tanaygupta0610/VersaBot/README.md

 # VersaBot
 VersaBot is a discord bot created by me in the month of March, 2025.
 This bot is your all-in-one multifunctional Discord bot, designed to entertain, inform, and assist!
-Whether you're looking for music recommendations, curious about the weather, seeking a motivational quote, or just want to play a quick game of Truth or Dare — VersaBot has you covered.
+Whether you're looking for AI generated responses or QnA, music recommendations, curious about the weather, seeking a motivational quote, or just want to play a quick game of Truth or Dare — VersaBot has you covered.

 ---